-Date and Place-August 10, 2020, Palo, IA
+Date and Place-August 10, 2020, Palo, Jowa

-On September 11, 2020, NextEra Energy reported an unusual event and unit trip due to the loss of offsite power (LOOP) had occurred on August 10, 2020.
-Extremely severe thunderstorms with heavy rain and high winds damaged all offsite power sources resultinged in a reactor protective system automatic shutdown or trip.
+On September 11, 2020, NextEra Energy reported an unusual event and unit trip due to loss of offsite power had occurred on August 10, 2020, at the Duane Arnold Energy Center.
+Extremely severe thunderstorms with heavy rain and high winds damaged all offsite power sources resulting in a reactor protective system automatic shutdown or trip.
 An automatic reactor shutdown is expected for a loss of offsite power (LOOP) event.
 Reactor inventory control was maintained by reactor core isolation cooling and the safety relief valves were used to remove decay heat.
 Operators restored offsite power to the safety-related buses approximately 25 hours after the LOOP occurred and brought the plant to cold shutdown conditions on August 11, 2020.

-The NRC performed an Accident Sequence Precursor ASP analysis (ADAMS Accession No. ML21056A382)-that resulted in a mean conditional core damage probability of 8×10-4, which is below the AO threshold of 1×10-3.
-That report is available at ADAMS Accession No. ML21056A382.-Throughout the review of this event, the analysis assumptions and results were systematically reviewed to identify necessary standardized plant analysis risk model changes to realistically represent the event and expected plant response.
+The NRC performed an ASP analysis that resulted in a mean conditional core damage probability of 8×10-4, which is below the AO threshold of 1×10-3.
+That report is available at ADAMS with Accession No. ML21056A382.
+Throughout the review of this event, the analysis assumptions and results were systematically reviewed to identify necessary standardized plant analysis risk model changes to realistically represent the event and expected plant response.
 The high winds experienced were not a beyond design basis event.
 The systems and components responded as designed and the overall peak wind speeds were within limits of a design basis tornado.

 The NRC Senior Resident Inspector for Duane Arnold reported to the site and monitored the licensee actions throughout the event and recovery.
-The NRC remained in the normal operating response mode since the plant shutdown safely and mitigating systems responded as expected.
+The NRC remained in the normal response mode since the plant shutdown safely and mitigating systems responded as expected.
 Region III sent additional inspectors to perform an event response follow-up and inspection under the baseline inspection program.
 The inspectors determined that the licensee effectively implemented the site's emergency plan to protect public health and safety during the event.
 No findings or violations of more than minor significance were identified and the NRC inspectors verified that there were no radiological impacts from this event.

-Duane Arnold Energy Center was planning to be permanently shut down in October 2020; however, storm damage to the non-safety related structures resulted in the plant permanently shutting down after the event-and so no plant restart was performed.
+Duane Arnold Energy Center was planning to be permanently shut down in October 2020; however, storm damage to the non-safety related structures resulted in the plant permanently shutting down after the event.
 The plant is currently undergoing decommissioning activities